denebwang/ksp_UPG/README.md

 # ksp_UPG
-universal powered guidance in ksp based on krpc
+universal powered guidance in Kerbal Space Program based on krpc
 ## About UPG
 Universal Powered Guidance is a versatile powered guidance developed by Lu, et al. [1-3] , which is based on optimal control theory.
 By setting different constraints, the algorithms can be used for differnet purpose including landing, ascent, etc.